-OCCUPATIONS Marketing

-Advertising Salespeople Do you sell advertising space for the school yearbook or newspaper?

-Buyers and Purchasing Agents Do you like to do public speaking or debating?
+OCCUPATIONS Marketing • Advertising Salespeople Do you sell advertising space for the school yearbook or • Buyers and Purchasing Agents newspaper?
+Do you like to do public speaking or debating?
 Are you good at organizing your own time?
 Have you helped convince people to participate in an activity?

-Cashiers Are you friendly and outgoing?

-Counter and Rental Cleri 1. j = 1

-Customer Service Manager might be interested in considering a career in marketing, sales, and service.

-Demonstrators and Promoters If you are interested in working in the Marketing cluster, you would help businesses sell products.
+Are you friendly and outgoing? • Cashiers • Counter and Rental Clerks If you answered yes to two or more of the questions above, you might be interested in considering a career in marketing, sales, and • Customer Service Manager service. • Demonstrators and Promoters If you are interested in working in the Marketing cluster, you would help businesses sell products.
 You might advertise and promote products so customers would want to buy them.
-You might sell

-Floral Designers products and services directly to customers.
-You might use the Internet to reach customers.

-Market Research Analys ' ' '

-Marketing Managers Speech Yearbook

-Merchandise Displayers Statistics and Probability WSU Pre-Calculus

-Models WSU Calculus Economics

-Opticians Introduction to Design Visual Design

-Parts Salespeople Digital Video Interactive Design

-Public Relations Manage

-Purchasing Managers Edison Community College Offerings: Marketing, A.A.B. and certificate

-Real Estate Agents Real Estate certificate and short-term certificate

-Retail Salespeople

-Route Salespeople

-Sales Managers

-Sales Representatives

-Sales Worker Supervisor rs

-Telemarketers
+You might sell • Floral Designers products and services directly to customers.
+You might use the Internet to reach customers. • Market Research Analysts Helpful Piqua High School Electives: • Marketing Managers Speech Yearbook • Merchandise Displayers Introduction to Data Science WSU Pre-Calculus • Models WSU Calculus Economics • Opticians Introduction to Design Visual Design • Parts Salespeople Media I Video and Effects • Public Relations Managers Interactive Design • Purchasing Managers Edison Community College Offerings: Marketing, A.A.B. and certificate • Real Estate Agents Real Estate certificate and short-term certificate • Retail Salespeople • Route Salespeople • Sales Managers • Sales Representatives • Sales Worker Supervisors • Telemarketers

-OCCUPATIONS Transportation Systems Air Traffic Controllers Would you enjoy working outdoors in all kinds of weather?
-Do you have good eyesight and quick reflexes?
-Can you estimate distances accurately?
-Do you drive trucks or tractors to do work on a farm?
-Would you like to learn to fly an airplane?
-Aircraft Mechanics Airplane Pilots Auto Body Repairers Do you repair your or your family and friends' vehicles?
-Do you like to read automotive or mechanical magazines?
-Bus and Truck Mechanics If you answered yes to two or more of the questions above, you Bus Drivers might be interested in considering a career in transportation, distribution, and logistics.
-Deckhands If you are interested in working in this cluster, you have three Dispatchers avenues.
+0 CCUPATIONS Transportation Systems • Air Traffic Controllers Would you enjoy working outdoors in all kinds of weather?
+Do you have good eyesight and quick reflexes? • Aircraft Mechanics Can you estimate distances accurately? • Airplane Pilots Do you drive trucks or tractors to do work on a farm?
+Would you like to learn to fly an airplane? • Auto Body Repairers Do you repair your or your family and friends' vehicles?
+Do you like to read automotive or mechanical magazines? • Bus and Truck Mechanics If you answered yes to two or more of the questions above, you • Bus Drivers might be interested in considering a career in transportation, distribution, and logistics. • Deckhands If you are interested in working in this cluster, you have three • Dispatchers avenues.
 One is to move people and products by road, air, rail, or water.
-YOu would drive or pilot different means of transportation.
-Flight Attendants The second is to repair and maintain the vehicles, trains, plains, and ships to keep people and products moving.
-The third option is to Freight Handlers work behind the scenes to make sure the products and people get to the right place on time.
-Heavy Equipment Mechanics Helpful Piqua High School Electives: Exploring Technology Heavy Truck Drivers Engineering Design Robotics Light Truck Drivers Aviation I, II, III, IV Locomotive Engineers Upper Valley Career Technology Center Offerings: Auto Collision Repair Technologies Motorboat Mechanics Auto Services Automotive Technologies Motorcycle Mechanics Edison Community College Offerings: Parking Lot Attendants Professional Pilot, A.A.S.
-Single-Engine Commercial Pilot certificate Riggers Service Station Attendants Ship Engineers Taxi Drivers and Chauffeurs Train Conductors Transportation Agents Vehicle Cleaners
+YOu would drive or pilot different means of transportation. • Flight Attendants The second is to repair and maintain the vehicles, trains, plains, and ships to keep people and products moving.
+The third option is to • Freight Handlers work behind the scenes to make sure the products and people get to the right place on time. • Heavy Equipment Mechanics Helpful Piqua High School Electives: Exploring Technology • Heavy Truck Drivers Engineering Principles Robotics • Light Truck Drivers Aviation I, II, III • Locomotive Engineers Upper Valley Career Technology Center Offerings: Auto Collision Repair Technologies • Motorboat Mechanics Auto Services Automotive Technologies • Motorcycle Mechanics Edison Community College Offerings: • Parking Lot Attendants Professional Pilot, A.A.S.
+Single-Engine Commercial Pilot certificate • Riggers • Service Station Attendants • Ship Engineers • Taxi Drivers and Chauffeurs • Train Conductors • Transportation Agents • Vehicle Cleaners